richiedlon/RSensePy/README.md

 ```

 ## Get capabilities of the RSensePy
 Provide information about which Indexes can be calculated.
-Note - At the moment only Landsat 8 images are supported.
+Note - At the moment only Landsat 8 and Sentinel 2 images are supported.
 ```python
 import RSensePy
 RSensePy.getCapabilities()